urban-tep/DDF-SDD/source/computational/abstraction.rst

 This section describes the design choices to cope with the usage constraints.
 It describes the computational model that manly consists of :

-- the components (modules) participating to the real‐time behaviour, from which the system is constructed;
+- the components (modules) participating to the real‐time behaviour, from which the system is constructed divided by main subsystems;
-- the service model on which the system is executed and its associated mechanisms;
 - the means of communication between components/objects (e.g. interfaces, format, parameters)
+- the service model that the system uses to exchange data flow;

 The set of computational components were carried from those defined in the architecture.
-When applicable the reference to the business object (class) is mentionned
+When applicable the reference to the business object is mentionned